charmed-kubernetes/kubernetes-docs/pages/k8s/tigera-secure-ee.md

 kubectl delete po -n calico-monitoring es-master-tigera-elasticsearch-default-0
 ```

-For a more robust storage solution, consider deploying Ceph with CDK, as
+For a more robust storage solution, consider deploying Ceph with **CDK**, as
-documented in the [Storage] section.
+documented in the [Storage][] section.
 This will create a default StorageClass
 that elasticsearch-operator will use automatically.

 ## Using your own ElasticSearch